-When settings finish, come back to the video recorder and directly control the recording to start by pressing the "REC" button.
-Then during the screen recording, you can use the provided drawing panel to make paintings or highlights to the video.
+When things are ready, come back to the video recorder and directly control the recording to start by pressing the “REC” button.
+During the screen recording, you can use the drawing panel to do real-time editing.

-Finally, click the "REC" button on the bar again to stop the recording and you will be moved to the preview window.
-You can trim the video here, and then, directly hit the "Save" button for saving the recording.
+Finally, click the “REC” button again to stop the recording and you will be moved to the preview window.
+You can trim the video here, and directly hit the “Save” button for saving the recording.